m-aparna/Green-Buddy/README.md

        https://api.openweathermap.org/data/2.5/forecast??q={city name}&appid={API key}&units=metric

-   This is the Base url used for fetching data from weather api.Add your API key and cityname to fetch weather data.
+   This is the Base url used for fetching data from weather information.Add your API key and cityname to fetch weather data.

 - [Plant API](https://perenual.com/docs/api)